BazzaCuda/MinimalistMediaPlayerX/README.md

 `MMP: Minimalist Media Player` provides a minimalist keyboard- and mouse-operated user interface.
 Minimal on-screen clutter allows videos to be viewed without distractions.
 There are no window borders and no window title bar/caption, and keyboard options allow you to also have no progress bar and no audio/video timestamp, if that's what you want.

-Also, the window resizes to fit the video perfectly, eliminating ugly black borders/bands around the video, particularly above and below.
+The window resizes to fit the video perfectly, eliminating ugly black borders/bands around the video, particularly above and below.
 All of this provides an immersive viewing experience even when played in window mode rather than full-screen.
 Despite all this, `MMP: Minimalist Media Player`provides a wealth of functions via the keyboard and mouse for manipulating the user-interface and the media files themselves.

 This is a complete rewrite of (and supercedes) https://github.com/BazzaCuda/MinimalistMediaPlayer (which is based on Windows Media Player).
-As such, this [here] incarnation of ``MMP: Minimalist Media Player`` provides far superior media file handling and playback functionality such as zoom, pan, step frame (forwards and backwards!), rotation, brightness control, etc.
+As such, this [here] incarnation of `MMP: Minimalist Media Player` provides far superior media file handling and playback functionality such as zoom, pan, step frame (forwards and backwards!), rotation, brightness control, etc.
 ![Clipboard Image (1)](https://github.com/BazzaCuda/MinimalistMediaPlayerX/assets/22550919/dcf21a34-657a-4221-b926-58f06078d19e)

 ### Key Features